lumina-desktop/lumina/src-qt5/desktop-utils/lumina-textedit/syntax_rules/README.md

 `"colors/[name of color]"`
 The currently-valid colors are: ["keyword", "altkeyword", "class", "text", "function", "comment", "bracket-found", "bracket-missing"].

-Alternatively, an RGB (0-255)or Hex color code may be used instead (please limit this though - it can conflict with the user's preferred color scheme quite badly)
+Alternatively, an RGB (0-255) or Hex color code may be used instead (please limit this though - it can conflict with the user's preferred color scheme quite badly)

 Examples:
- `"foreground" : "rgb(10,10,15)"`
+ `"foreground" : "rgb(10,10,255)"`
  `"background" : "colors/text"`
  `"foreground" : "#0F0F0F"`